web-platform-tests/wpt/docs/introduction.md

 `a/b/bar.html`).

-If you want to be notified about changes to tests in a directory, feel free to add yourself to the OWNERS file: there's no requirement to own anything as a result!
+If you want to be notified about changes to tests in a directory, feel free to add yourself to the OWNERS file.
+In order for GitHub to pick up the changes, you must run the `./wpt update-owners` command after updating an OWNERS file.

 ## Local Setup